 Modifying the Bathroom’s Cabinet Wall

-In the meantime, I cut three holes in the bathroom cabinet wall so that the tank’s connectors sit behind the wall when fully installed.
-The holes are for the intake, outlet and air release hoses.
+While the glue was drying, I cut three holes in the bathroom cabinet wall so that the tank’s connectors sit inside the cavity when fully installed.
+The holes are for the intake, outlet, and air release hoses.
 My bathroom wall has a 2″ deep cavity behind it so I wanted the tank to butt up to the wall and the connectors and hosing to sit in that cavity.
-My other goal for our grey tank installation was to keep all the hoses inside the camper so they wouldn’t have the opportunity to freeze in the winter.
-For this reason, all three ports needed a right angle connector.
+My other goal for our grey tank installation was to keep all the hoses inside the camper so they would not freeze in the winter.
+For this reason, all three ports needed right-angle connectors.

 Repurposing the Drain Port as an Air Release

 Next, I moved to the sink area.
-I removed the factory installed hose that ran from the sink to the drain port.
+I removed the factory-installed hose that ran from the sink to the drain port.
 The drain port is the piece that passes through the camper’s wall to the outside of the truck.
 I then attached a new section of 3/4″ hose to the drain port.
 I am repurposing this port as the air release which is needed when installing a grey tank.
 An air release equalizes the pressure in the tank.
 Without an air release, emptying the grey tank would be a very slow process and the sink might not drain at all.
-It was nice to have this drain port so that I didn’t have to cut any additional holes in the camper’s exterior walls.
+It was nice to have this drain port so that I did not have to cut any additional hole in the camper’s exterior walls.

 Running the 1/2″ Air Release Tube Through the Sink Cabinet

 From the drain port, I ran a 3/4″ hose to a 3/4″ barbed T-adapter for the air release above the water trap.
 I’ll explain the reason for this further below.
 From the T-adapter the hose continues on to a 3/4″ to 1/2″ right-angle adapter which passed through the sink cabinet’s floor.
-A hole was needed here so I drilled a 1″ wide hole through the cabinet’s floor.
-I only made the hole big enough for one end of the right angle barb to pass through so I had to attach the hose to the barb connection while it was in place.
+A hole was needed here so I drilled a 1″ diameter hole.
+I only made the hole big enough for one end of the right angle barb to pass through.
+For this reason, I had to attach the hose to the barb connection while it was in place.

 Running an Air Release Tube when Installing a Grey Tank

 Once through the sink cabinet, I used a 1/2″ hose for the air release and ran it along the inside of the camper underneath the overhang for the kitchen cabinets and through a hole I drilled in the wall leading into the bathroom area.
-Here, I used a 1/2″ right-angle barb connector to turn the hose 90 degrees and entered into the wall located behind the intended spot for the grey tank.
-I ran the hose down the cavity in the wall and eventually (once the PVC glue from the step above had dried) onto the 1/2″ to 3/8″ right angle barb connection located at the top left part of the tank.
+Here, I used a 1/2″ right-angle barb connector to turn the hose 90 degrees and entered the wall cavity behind the grey tank.
+I ran the hose down the wall and eventually (once the PVC glue from the step above had dried) onto the 1/2″ to 3/8″ right angle barb connection located at the top left corner of the tank.
 I actually attached this hose to the tank first and once the tank was in place attached it at the connection point under the sink cabinet.
-This allowed me to make the hose as short as possible.
+This allowed me to make the hose as straight and short as possible.

 Next, I returned to the sink area and attached and ran a 3/4″ ID bilge hose from the sink’s catch basin.
 I used a bilge hose here because it is more flexible than traditional tubing and allowed me to easily put a bend in the pipe.
 This bend in the pipe creates a water trap which is essential in plumbing and an important feature when installing a grey tank.